ziggystar12/MHS-Teensy-Rom-Power-Engine/vms/README.md

 DoomVM is versioned separately from the firmware.
 This is DoomVM **1.2**, paired with current firmware **1.2.6**.
 The download keeps the name `DOOMVM.zip`;
 its README and `VMS/DOOMVM/version.json` identify the installed VM version.

+**MHS Prism is not compatible with DOOMVM.** DoomVM uses its own separate display modes.

 Extract the ZIP to the root of your SD card and launch `DOOMVM.crt`.
 It includes the engine, launcher and ready-to-use `doom1.gbd` game data from